Abhishek-Dhamshetty/echo-verse/README.md

 # EchoVerse

 A full-stack blogging platform where users can create, manage, and explore blogs.
-The platform includes user authentication, an intuitive dashboard, an engaging reading experience, and is deployed on free-tier hosting services.
+The platform includes user authentication using **Clerk**, an intuitive dashboard, and an engaging reading experience.

 ## Features

 ### Frontend
 1. **User Authentication**
-   - Users can register and log in.
+   - Users can register and log in using **Clerk Authentication**.
    - Admin authentication with restricted access to manage blogs.

 2. **Blog Dashboard**